MWillis10231/e-commerce-app/README.md

 ## About

-PERN Full-stack Application developed as part of the Full-Stack Engineer Course on Codecademy by Matthew Willis.
+A PERN Full-stack Application developed as part of the Full-Stack Engineer Course on Codecademy by Matthew Willis.

 Nile is an online marketplace that takes inspiration from real-world online stores.